Entropiemaximun/Raise_and_lower_by_autosteer_board/README.md

   #define  Hyd_up A1
   #define  Hyd_down A2

-  can be switch
+can be switch    to

-  to

   #define  Hyd_up 2
   #define  Hyd_down 5

 ------------------------------------
-USP:  line 58
+USB:  line 49

 #define RAISE_PIN 2
 #define LOWER_PIN 5

-to
+  can be switch    to

 #define RAISE_PIN A1
 #define LOWER_PIN A2